 The Counseling Center is located on the main level of the Krasa Student Center in Room 112.
-To make an appointment with a counselor, please call (630) 829-1800 or come to the office.
+To make a virtual appointment with a counselor, please call (630) 829-1800.

 For after-hour emergencies, please dial 911 or the Benedictine University Police at (630) 829-6666.
 For off campus emergencies, dial 911.

 The Counseling Center is dedicated to offering a student-centered approach while supporting each student in their pursuit of personal, social and academic goals and in keeping with the Benedictine University Mission.
 We promote a student’s growth and development in a safe and confidential environment and by encouraging self-reflection.